-3.2 Chapter 2: Organisational structure, management and governance
+3.2 Chapter 2: Organisational structure, management and governance departmental structures, the overall cohesion of the schools/departments as an integrated whole constituting the faculty, etc.)

 This chapter describes and evaluates how the faculty organises and governs itself, manages its staff, resources and activities and operates in accordance with key UL policies and systems.
 Within this chapter, it would be appropriate to: